Family Nurse Practitioner

 Clinical practice sites are generally located in the Kansas City metropolitan area, but may extend across the state of Kansas and other communities where students are located.
 A variety of settings are utilized: family practices; student health services; occupational health clinics; home health services; rural clinics; and child, adolescent, adult and geriatric sites.

 The FNP curriculum requires 75 credit hours of coursework.
 Most of the required courses are available online, although the entire program is not fully available in a distance education format.
-Attendance on campus at the KU Medical Center in Kansas City is required for the following courses: NRSG 935 and NRSG 801.
-Students will attend 2-day Clinical Intensive workshops for NRSG 916 and NRSG 917.
+Attendance on campus at the KU Medical Center in Kansas City is required for the following courses: NRSG 935, NRSG 801, and NRSG 954.
+Practicum courses NRSG 916, NRSG 917 and NRSG 918 require visits to the KU Medical Center campus 3 times during each semester for Clinical Intensive workshops and Standardized Patient exams.